-All staff and volunteers at our schools should feel able to raise concerns about poor or unsafe practice and potential failures to follow agreed policies and procedures and know that such concerns will be taken seriously by our senior leadership teams.
+- 9.1.
+All staff and volunteers at our schools should feel able to raise concerns about poor or unsafe practice and potential failures to follow agreed policies and procedures and know that such concerns will be taken seriously by our senior leadership teams. - 9.2.
 All staff and volunteers are to be made aware of their Whistleblowing responsibilities and how they can promptly report any concerns in the interests of protecting children and staff from poor practice and or unsuitable behaviour.
-This includes the requirement to self-disclose any personal information which may impact on their suitability to work in an education setting.

-Where internal reporting arrangements are viewed not to have been taken seriously or with sufficient rigour:

-any member of staff can raise concerns externally if the matter is not resolved by the Principal or Chair of SSC e.g. via the Local Authority's Designated Officer for Managing Allegations; the relevant local Safeguarding Childrens Board or the Government's Whistle-blowing report line: 0800 028 0285 or help@nspcc.org.uk
+This includes the requirement to self-disclose any personal information which may impact on their suitability to work in an education setting. - 9.3.
+Where internal reporting arrangements are viewed not to have been taken seriously or with sufficient rigour: - 9.4.
+Any member of staff can raise concerns externally if the matter is not resolved by the Principal or Chair of SSC e.g. via the Local Authority's Designated Officer for Managing Allegations; the relevant local Safeguarding Childrens Board or the Government's Whistle-blowing report line: 0800 028 0285 or help@nspcc.org.uk - 9.5.
+Further detail about whistleblowing is set out in Avanti Schools Trust's Whistleblowing Policy.